 Getting care for side effects

 Mastocytosis and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the condition, an important part of treatment is relieving these side effects.
+In addition to treatment to manage the condition, an important part of treatment is relieving these side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care can help a person at any stage of illness.
 People often receive treatment for the disease and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.